-Intuit will send you an email notifying you that the file was uploaded to the Intuit Accountant's Copy File Transfer secure server.
-Your client will also receive an email notification that the file is available for downloading for 30 days.
+Intuit sends you an email notifying you that the file was uploaded to the Intuit Accountant's Copy File Transfer secure server.
+Your client also receives an email notification that the file is available for downloading for 30 days.
 Encourage your client to follow the instructions in the email to easily incorporate your changes into the data file.